 The flip of a light switch is something most of us take for granted.
-Yet it’s something 228 families who reside on the Navajo Nation in northeastern Arizona weren’t able to do until recently.
+Yet it’s something over 200 families who reside on the Navajo Nation in northeastern Arizona couldn’t do until recently.

 SRP helps Light Up Navajo

-Crews from SRP, along with those from 24 other utilities, participated in the “Light Up Navajo” project led by the American Public Power Association (APPA) and Navajo Tribal Utility Authority (NTUA).
-The effort continues now in 2022 to bring power to some of the 15,000 homes, beyond SRP’s service territory on the Navajo Nation, that do not have electricity.
+In 2019, crews from SRP, along with those from 24 other utilities, participated in a project called “Light Up Navajo,” which is led by the American Public Power Association (APPA) and Navajo Tribal Utility Authority (NTUA).
+The effort continues now in 2022 to bring power to some of the 14,000 homes beyond SRP’s service territory on the Navajo Nation that do not have electricity.

-Thirty SRP employees participated in the project and worked 12-hour days, seven days a week.
-SRP donated employee time, line trucks, digging equipment and a mechanic service truck.
+SRP donated employee time, line trucks, digging equipment and a mechanic service truck toward the project

 Making a difference

-During the six-week humanitarian effort, line crews constructed about 42 miles of distribution line.
-SRP crews set 249 poles, strung 26 miles of overhead wire and worked 3,250 man-hours.
-It has been a historic, life-changing experience for the veteran SRP line workers, based out of the Tempe Service Center facility.
+During the six-week humanitarian effort, line crews constructed about 12 miles of distribution line.
+SRP crews set 193 poles and strung 13 miles of overhead wire.
+It has been a historic, life-changing experience for the volunteer SRP line workers, based out of the Tempe Service Center facility.
 One volunteer said, “The little bit we do here can brighten someone’s life, literally.”

 “There are so many things we take for granted, like running water and power, but families we helped to energize had never had either.
 It is very humbling that people are living like this in northeastern Arizona — in our own backyard,” said Kory Nichols, SRP Manager of Field Maintenance.
 “As our crews worked, the customers really observed what it took to construct and deliver power.
 When we finished energizing their homes, they took the time to shake each crew member’s hand.”

 As poles are installed, the residents’ faces beam with excitement.
 They express their plans to finally have a working refrigerator to keep food cool, using the internet to do their accounting from home, and anxiously waiting to put up Christmas lights for the holidays.